UVCE-Marvel/CL-CY-001/LEVEL1.md

 **Task Outcome**: Create a Simple User Login System that stores and validates user credentials for login.
 Add user credentials.
-Validate login using username and password.
-*DynamoDB Usage:*
-Table: Users
-Partition key: Username
-Attributes: PasswordHash
-Also learn about MySQL and NoSQL, and how they are different from each other.
+Validate login using username and password using DynamoDB Also learn about MySQL and NoSQL, and how they are different from each other.

 **Resource Links**: